oemel09/Sudoku-Solver/README.md

 # Sudoku-Solver
 Simple sudoku solver using backtracking.
 Reading sudoku data from a csv file.

-csv file needs the following entries:
+Each csv file represents one sudoku.
+It needs the following format:
   - Nine rows in total.
   - Each row has to look like this: 1,,,3,,6,,,
     - So if there is a number, type in that number.